Events & Resources

 Because these events are multifaceted in terms of their activities and multigenerational in terms of the population in attendance, they provide a unique and regular way for bereaved families to get support.
 These events allow participants to engage an activity that honors their child and allows people to express their grief or simply listen to others.
 No one is expected to share their experiences, unless they want to.
 In this way, there is a sense of safety for many who are not comfortable talking about their feelings, but value being with people with a similar loss.

 Professional support is available to families at each event.
 Each event has five to six paid professional clinical staff in attendance, including chaplains, nurses, child life specialists and social workers.
 Each of these professional clinicians has been professionally trained for helping adults and children cope with the death of a child.
-In addition, we have a Bereaved Parent Liaison and Bereaved Parent Volunteers at the events to give peer-to-peer support and help facilitate our family chats.

 While the vast numbers of these families are associated with Rady Children’s , these events are also available to families in the community whose child was not at Rady Children’s.